jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/02_installation_toolchain/02_installation_toolchain.md

 ![Compiler Screenshot](img\Plugdata_compiler_scrnsht.jpg)

-To get up and running you need to understand the basic workflow for getting your Patches from Plugdata compiled onto the Daisy seed microcontroler.
+To get up and running you need to understand the basic workflow for getting your Patches from Plugdata compiled onto the Daisy seed microcontroller.

 {: .new }
 > In short the workflow to go from patch to Daisy: